 Semester Cohorts Fall Spring Summer

 Fall Semester PN1 30 hours 30 hours 15 hours

-Fail Semester PN2 30 hours 30 hours 15 hours

-Spring Semester PN3 30 hours 30 hours 15 hours
+Spring Semester PN2 30 hours 30 hours 15 hours

-PLEASE NOTE: Makeup hours are prorated for students entering during the semester or who are on a non-traditional schedule.
+PLEASE NOTE: Make-up hours are prorated for students entering during the semester or who are on a non-traditional schedule.
 See the Program Director if this applies.